-In accordance with Article 14 of the By-Laws, Caltagirone Editore S.p.A. is administered by a Board of Directors consisting of a minimum of 3 and a maximum of 15 members, elected by the Shareholders' Meeting.
-Directors hold office for a maximum period of three financial years and their term expires on the date of the Shareholders' Meeting called to approve the financial statements for the last financial year of their mandate.
+In accordance with Article 14 of the By-Laws, Caltagirone Editore SpA is administered by a Board of Directors consisting of a minimum of 3 and a maximum of 15 members, elected by the Shareholders' Meeting.
+Directors hold office for a maximum period of three financial years and their term expires on the date of the Shareholders' Meeting called to approve the financial statements for the last financial year of their mandate6.
+The Shareholders' Meeting of April 19th, 2024 set the number of Board of Directors members at 11.